Welcome to Lake Wylie

 - Lake Wylie has its own public library on Blucher Circle.
 It is a part of the York County Library System.

-- Lake Wylie has its own magazine, Lake Wylie Living, as well as the Lake Wylie Pilot newspaper.
+- Lake Wylie has its own magazine, Lake Wylie Today, as well as the Lake Wylie Pilot newspaper.

 Lake Wylie in itself is an attraction.
 Locals love to fish, boat, swim, and spend entire weekends on the water.
 You can even eat at several restaurants that sit along the shores.
 Natural beauty beyond the lake is also important here, as there are several parks and even a botanical garden nearby.
 For shopping and other entertainment opportunities, Charlotte is just a few miles away, and it has everything you could ever imagine, ranging from museums and amusement parks to sports and concert venues.

-- T-Bones on the Lake – Life in Lake Wylie is all about lakefront living, so why not enjoy some lakefront dining, too?
-At T-Bones on the Lake, you can arrive by boat, listen to live music, and enjoy an exceptional steak and seafood menu in the laid-back atmosphere.
+- Papa Docs Shore Club – Life in Lake Wylie is all about lakefront living, so why not enjoy some lakefront dining, too?
+At Papa Docs Shore Club, you can arrive by boat, listen to live music and enjoy an exceptional steak and seafood menu in the laid-back atmosphere.

 - Christopher’s Grill & Bar – Keeping with the relaxed atmosphere in Lake Wylie, Christopher’s Grill & Bar is place where you can let your hair down, enjoy some great food and conversation with friends, and just have a good time.
-In addition to traditional bar food, Christopher’s serves seafood, steaks, pasta, wraps, and, of course, barbecue.
+In addition to traditional bar food, Christopher’s serves seafood, steaks, sandwiches, and wraps.

 - Lake Wylie Pizza & Italian Restaurant – When you are out on the water and get a craving for pizza, you don’t have to go far to get a good pie.
 Lake Wylie Pizza & Italian Restaurant is known as much for its friendly owners and staff as it is its delicious pizza and Italian cuisine.